joshlk/robotchinwag.com/README.md

 make build_and_test
 ```

+## Updating and modifying the theme

+It was last updated to v7.4.1 on 2025-12-03.

 Use [this guide](https://github.com/cotes2020/jekyll-theme-chirpy/wiki/Upgrade-Guide#upgrade-from-starter) update the theme version.
 You will need to look at the diff and accommodate any changes (don't do it unless you have to).

 To update the template file: